 10 Study Tips for Visual Students

-Why do visual kids need their own study tips?
-Because visual students and kids with ADD don’t usually test well and may even struggle with test anxiety.
-Our visual kids miss details, struggle to memorize information and prefer pictures over words, all because they’re thinking with the right side of the brain.
-This is hard for visual kids because tests measure more of our left brain skills.
+Visual students don’t usually test well and may even struggle with test anxiety.
+Right brain, visual-spatial individuals are conceptual, non-linear thinkers and they often miss details, struggle with memorization and prefer images over words.
 But there are always going to be tests at school and we need to help our visual kids conquer their test fears and improve academic outcomes.
-We can do this by playing to their strengths and making their learning and study more visual.

 Here are 10 ways to help your visual child study:

 - Make learning visual. – When classroom material is presented visually, your visual student is already on their way to more successful studying.
-These learners remember pictures – not words.
+These learners remember images – not words.

 - Write notes – The physical act of writing actually helps visual kids remember.
-Write very simple words or notes over and over again to help with remembering.
+Write very simple notes over and over again to help with remembering.

 - Add Images – Along with writing words, have them add simple images to help trigger memory.
 This is great for vocabulary practice.
 Again, visual kids remember pictures – not words.